ThePizza1k/pr3-HC-gaming-console/README.md

 This code only works within Platform Racing 3.
 It requires the color palette set up next to it, and it is built for the level it is in.
 ![Display](https://i.imgur.com/JyNL7mV.png)
+The console is the dark grey block just left and up from the top left of the color palette.

 The console is currently V1.4.